Brett Seymour, NPS

 National Parks are the officially designated pleasuring grounds of the American people, selected for their scenic and natural splendor or because of their special importance to our heritage and character as a nation.
 Few parks were set aside with an eye to their potential appeal to divers or snorklers, but serendipitously the system includes some of the best places to dive in the nation.

-Here you can explore the Underwater Wonders of the National
+Here you can explore the submerged world of the National